List of Dutch inventions and innovations: Measurement

-Pendulum clock (first high-precision clock) (1656)
+Pendulum clock (1656)

 The first mechanical clocks, employing the verge escapement mechanism with a foliot or balance wheel timekeeper, were invented in Europe at around the start of the 14th century, and became the standard timekeeping device until the pendulum clock was invented in 1656.
 The pendulum clock remained the most accurate timekeeper until the 1930s, when quartz oscillators were invented, followed by atomic clocks after World War 2.

 A pendulum clock uses a pendulum's arc to mark intervals of time.
 From their invention until about 1930, the most accurate clocks were pendulum clocks.
 Pendulum clocks cannot operate on vehicles or ships at sea, because the accelerations disrupt the pendulum's motion, causing inaccuracies.
 The pendulum clock was invented by Christiaan Huygens, based on the pendulum introduced by Galileo Galilei.
 Although Galileo studied the pendulum as early as 1582, he never actually constructed a clock based on that design.
-Christiaan Huygens invented pendulum clock in 1656 and patented the following year.
+Christiaan Huygens invented pendulum clock in 1656 and patented it the following year.
 He contracted the construction of his clock designs to clockmaker Salomon Coster, who actually built the clock.

 Concept of the standardization of the temperature scale (1665)

 Various authors have credited the invention of the thermometer to Cornelis Drebbel, Robert Fludd, Galileo Galilei or Santorio Santorio.
 The thermometer was not a single invention, however, but a development.
+Though Galileo is often said to be the inventor of the thermometer, what he produced were thermoscopes.
+The difference between a thermoscope and a thermometer is that the latter has a scale.
+The first person to put a scale on a thermoscope is variously said to be the Venetian Francesco Sagredo or his fellow Venetian Santorio Santorio in about 1611 to 1613.
 However, each inventor and each thermometer was unique – there was no standard scale.
-In 1665 Christiaan Huygens suggested using the melting and boiling points of water as standards.
+In 1665, Christiaan Huygens suggested using the melting and boiling points of water as standards, and in 1694 Italian Carlo Rinaldini proposed using them as fixed points on a universal scale.
+In 1701 Isaac Newton proposed a scale of 12 degrees between the melting point of ice and body temperature.
 The Fahrenheit scale is now usually defined by two fixed points: the temperature at which water freezes into ice is defined as 32 degrees Fahrenheit (°F), and the boiling point of water is defined to be 212 °F, a 180-degree separation, as defined at sea level and standard atmospheric pressure.
 In 1742, Swedish astronomer Anders Celsius created a temperature scale which was the reverse of the scale now known by the name "Celsius": 0 represented the boiling point of water, while 100 represented the freezing point of water.
 From 1744 until 1954, 0 °C was defined as the freezing point of water and 100 °C was defined as the boiling point of water, both at a pressure of one standard atmosphere with mercury being the working material.